 At some point every lawyer will need to search for the legislative history of a federal law.
 Locating that Congressional House or Senate report that may shed light on the legislative intent behind a particular enactment has traditionally been a frustrating and time-consuming process.
-Beginning February 1, Social Law Library members will have in-Library access to thousands of reports from the ProQuest U. S. Serial Set, a database including the full text of the House and Senate Reports on every federal law enacted from 1817 to 2003.
+Social Law Library members have in-Library access to thousands of reports from the ProQuest U. S. Serial Set, a database including the full text of the House and Senate Reports on every federal law enacted from 1817 to 2003.

-Now members may visit the Library and search the Serial Set for themselves, or request House and Senate reports from the Copy Center, email@example.com.
+Members may visit the Library and search the Serial Set for themselves, or request House and Senate reports from the Copy Center, email@example.com.
 For more information, call Reference at 617 226-1520 or email firstname.lastname@example.org